Menu Close

 A More Detailed Biography

 Joseph Sutton went to Fairfax High School in Hollywood and excelled in football.
-After playing football for two years at Valley Junior College in Los Angeles, he entered the University of Oregon in 1960 on a football scholarship.
+After playing football for two years at Los Angeles Valley Junior College, he entered the University of Oregon in 1960 on a football scholarship.
 He didn’t become an All-American running back as he had wished.
 What happened was that a knee injury led to his getting on the bad side of his coach.
-Hence, he was a lowly fourth string football player who saw sporadic action in the two years he was on the team.
+Hence, he was a lowly fourth string football player who saw sporadic action in the two years he was on the Oregon team.

 One day, in his senior year, a fellow fourth stringer asked him, “What are you going to do in life?”

-Upon graduating Oregon with a degree in philosophy, Sutton joined the Coast Guard reserve.
+Upon graduating Oregon with a degree in philosophy, Sutton, to fulfill his military obligation, joined the Coast Guard reserve.
 Late in the morning on November 22, 1963, their ship docked in Alameda, CA, the crew heard the news of President John F. Kennedy’s assassination.
-That night, because the president’s death greatly affected him, Sutton did something he had never done before: he picked up a pen and started writing down his thoughts and feelings.
+That night, because the president’s death hit him so hard, Sutton did something he had never done before: he picked up a pen and started writing down his thoughts and feelings.
 Little did he know that he’d be doing the same thing to this very day.

-After completing his six-month military obligation, Sutton went on to earn a secondary teaching credential and a degree in history at California State University Los Angeles.
+After completing his six-month military obligation, Sutton went on to earn a secondary teaching credential and a degree in history at California State University, Los Angeles.
 He started teaching social studies at Fremont High School in South Central Los Angeles.
 Five years later, in June 1969, he quit teaching to follow his dream of becoming a writer.
 His first project was an autobiographical novel, A Class of Leaders, about a history teacher in a predominately Black high school who throws away all teaching conventions and lets his students teach.
-Sutton’s next work, a semi-autobiographical novel called Highway Sailor, deals with a man hitting the highways of America in his VW bus in search of himself and his country.
-Both books weren’t published until many years later.
+Sutton’s next work, another autobiographical novel called Highway Sailor, deals with a man hitting the highways of America in his VW bus in search of himself and his country.

 Ever since his Coast Guard days in Alameda, Sutton had always wanted to live in San Francisco.
 He finally made the move in 1977.
 Within a span of four years, he met Joan Bransten, married her, and they had a son Raymond.
 After his son’s birth in 1981, writing took a backseat to supporting his family, and so he returned to teaching full-time.